ZackWilde27/Z3dPy/README.md

-# Z3dPy v0.1.4
+# Z3dPy
 Zack's Python 3D Engine

 ![engine](https://user-images.githubusercontent.com/115175938/235578934-23defc68-c021-4b05-b169-272e9ac8d3c9.gif)

-Z3dPy is a personal project I'm working on, a 3D engine written entirely in Python.
-While it doesn't handle the window itself or inputs, it does pretty much everything else.
-It's meant to be used with Pygame to make speedy 3D easy, but it can be used with any library that can draw to a screen.
+Z3dPy is a personal project I'm working on, a 3D library written entirely in Python, focused on ease of use.

+Built for pygame to make games with, but all it needs is a window to draw on.

-Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7, in pygame)*
+Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7)*

+Handles Rasterization, Physics, and Collisions.
+Still in active development, so improvements/features are on the way

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

-FAQ can be found at the bottom

 # Installation Guide

 My library does not handle the window itself, so first you'll need something like Pygame.
-Although <a href="https://github.com/ZackWilde27/Z3dPy/wiki/Drawing-Triangles">it doesn't have to be Pygame</a>

 Download the latest release and extract the zip folder to the same folder as your script, then import it with:
 ```python